codegw/codegw/README.md

 # Hi there, I'm Gabe 👋

-I'm a second-year Software Engineering student based in the UK, passionate about building iOS apps and creating thoughtful UX/UI experiences.
+I'm a second-year Software Engineering student, passionate about building iOS apps and creating thoughtful UX/UI experiences.

-My primary focus is on Apple platforms using Swift and SwiftUI.
-My background in photography, media, and computer science gives me a unique perspective on design and development, emphasizing visual composition and user interaction.
+I'm always looking to grow as a developer, collaborate on UI/UX projects, and contribute to creative and meaningful digital experiences.

+---

+## 🚀 Featured Projects

+- **SortLoop**
+  - iOS app helping users manage recycling through item scanning, pickup scheduling and material information.
-WWDC 2025 Swift Student Challenge Winner
+  - Winner of the 2025 Swift Student Challenge.
+  - Designed and implemented UX, ML integration, responsive layouts

+- **ArticleKit**
+  - A Swift package that creates SwiftUI article views from Swift or JSON, supporting images, code blocks, lists, and more.
+  - First Swift package, simple design, fast article detail views

 ---